 McAfee participates in the industry-standard CVSS vulnerability scoring system.
 CVSS scores should be considered as a starting point to determine what risk a particular vulnerability may pose to McAfee's customers.
 The CVSS score should not be confused with a risk rating of the seriousness of vulnerabilities that may occur in McAfee products or the associated runtime environments on which McAfee products execute.

 The CVSS base score determines our initial response to a given incident.
-The McAfee risk rating determines how quickly we deliver a patch or update.

 Security Bulletins may contain product lists with the following designations: Vulnerable, Not Vulnerable, Vulnerable but Not Exploitable, and Vulnerable, but Low Risk.
 The list below describes what each of these categories means in terms of potential customer impact: